-- Use pain medication as needed.
-Transition to non-narcotics such as Tylenol or ibuprofen. - Continue use of ice as needed after exercises and with pain. - Shoulder immobilizer is discontinued.
-Use basic arm sling through week 6.
+- Use pain medications as needed.

+- Continue use of ice as needed after exercises and with pain.

+- Shoulder immobilizer is discontinued.

-- Continue all Phase I exercises. - Active Forward Flexion: Without use of a therapy helper or the opposite arm, raise up operated arm in front.
-Push to peak so as to gradually increase motion.
+- Continue all Phase I exercises. - Active Forward Flexion: Without the use of a therapy helper or the opposite arm, raise up operated arm in front.
+Push to peak so as gradually increasing motion.
 Repeat 4-6 times per day, 10-12 repetitions. - Active Range of Motion: Perform active shoulder ROM in all planes to restore full motion.
-Repeat 4-6 times per day, 10-12 repetitions. - Isometric Flexion/Extension/Abduction with Wall: Use a stationary wall to provide resistance against shoulder flexion, extension and abduction.
-(Your arm should not move, but you should feel your shoulder muscles tightening.)
+Repeat 4-6 times per day, 10-12 repetitions. - Isometric Flexion/Extension/Abduction with Wall: Use a stationary wall to provide resistance against shoulder flexion, extension, and abduction.
+(Your arm should not move, but you should feel your shoulder muscles tightening).